Staff profile

 My research interests lie in the intersections of literature, politics and international relations, with a particular focus on culture in Ireland and Britain during the mid-twentieth century and Second World War.
 My first book, Culture, Northern Ireland, and the Second World War (Oxford University Press, 2015) built on research for my doctoral thesis and argues that the war, as a unique interregnum in the history of Northern Ireland, challenged the entrenched political and social makeup of the province and had a profound effect on its cultural life.

-In addition to my role at Durham I have been working on a project entitled Imagining Yugoslavia in Mid-Century British and Irish Writing, which examines how and why writers in Britain and Ireland became involved in military and political debates around the fate of Yugoslavia during the Second World War and Cold War.
+In addition to my role at Durham I am working on a book entitled Imagining Yugoslavia in Mid-Century British and Irish Writing, which examines how and why writers in Britain and Ireland became involved in military and political debates around the fate of Yugoslavia during the Second World War and Cold War.
 The project addresses a series of major literary writers – Louis MacNeice, Anthony Powell, Rebecca West, Evelyn Waugh – as well as lesser-known texts and archival sources.
 An article arising from this project, examining the experiences of the Irish dramatist Denis Johnston in Yugoslavia during the Second World War was published by the Irish University Review in 2018.

 Publications